Berlin International Film Festival: Festival programme

+"Perspektive Deutsches Kino" (Perspectives on German Cinema) was created in 2002 by incoming director Dieter Kosslick with Alfred Holighaus.
+This was dropped from 2024 Berlinale due to budget cuts.

-A section called Culinary Cinema had also been introduced by Kosslick in 2007, as well as a series called NATIVe (for indigenous filmmakers) in 2013; however, these were dropped after his departure in 2019.
+A section called "Culinary Cinema" had also been introduced by Kosslick in 2007, as well as a series called "NATIVe" (for indigenous filmmakers) in 2013; however, these were dropped after his departure in 2019.

+A section titled Encounters which was designed to foster "daring works" initiated in 2020, running until it was replaced by Perspectives in 2025.

 Awards

 The Golden Bear (Goldener Bär) is the highest prize awarded for the best film at the Berlin International Film Festival.
 In its first year in 1951, it was awarded to the best film in each of five categories, by an all-German jury.

-From 1952 to 1955 the Golden and Silver Bears were awarded by audience voting, as the FIAPF had determined after the first festival that only Cannes and Venice Film Festivals were allowed to appoint official juries.
+From 1952 to 1955, the Golden and Silver Bears were awarded by audience voting, as the FIAPF had determined after the first festival that only the Cannes and the Venice film festivals were allowed to appoint official juries.
 A Silver Bear (Silberner Bär) and a Bronze Berlin Bear, determined by audience vote, were also awarded from 1952 to 1955.
 After the FIAPF ruled to allow it, an official international jury determined the prizes from 1956 onwards, and in the same year a second Golden Bear was added, for best short film, as well as a second category of award, the Silver Bear, for individual achievements in acting or directing.
 In 1965, a runner-up prize to the Golden Bear was added.

 The statuettes awarded as trophies are based on the Bär first created by sculptor Renée Sintenis (1888–1965) in 1932.
 The bear, based on the coat of arms of Berlin and depicting a bear standing on its hind legs with its arms raised, became popular in the 1930s, bringing wealth to Sintenis.
 Since the 3rd edition of the festival in 1953, replicas of the bear have been produced by the Noack Foundry.